 There are 727 islands in the Seto Inland Sea.
-Some of islands became very popular travel spots by hosting the worldwide contemporary art event, the Setouchi Triennale, as well as a part of the sacred cycling route, the Shimanami Kaido.
+Some islands became very popular travel spots by hosting the worldwide contemporary art event, the Setouchi Triennale, as well as a part of the sacred cycling route, the Shimanami Kaido.
 However, each island offers a unique atmosphere; natural beauty, historical scenery, and some very cute animal inhabitants.
 The islands also offer real local hospitality, and a slow and easy lifestyle.
 The Seto Inland Sea, Setonaikai in Japanese, lies between the Japanese main islands of Honshu, Shikoku and Kyushu.
 The sea stretches over 400 kilometers.
 People say the mild climate and the islands’ relaxed atmosphere resembles life among the Mediterranean islands.
-Let’s look into the 10 best islands of Seto Inland Sea today.
+Let’s look into the 10 best islands of the Seto Inland Sea today.

 Awaji island in Hyogo Prefecture is the largest of the 727 islands.
 It is about 590 square kilometers, with a long stretch north to south.
 A highway connects Awaji island to Honshu and Shikoku, which makes it one of the most accessible islands.
 Its convenient access brings many tourists from the metropolitan areas of Osaka and Kobe on the weekends.

 The islands offer many outdoor leisure activities such as fishing, hiking, and camping.
 You can also see amazingly strong whirlpools in the Naruto Strait between Awaji Island and Tokushima Prefecture at the southern end of the island.
 There is a ferry, Uzushio Kanchosen, which brings you closer to the swirling tides and rumbling currents.
 As Awaji island is said to be the first island that played a role in Japanese mythology, you can visit some of these classic spots, particularly Izanagi Jingu, the oldest shrine in Japan, and the tiny sandstone island of Eshima, which sits right next to the port and is believed to be one of the legendary islands in the creation myths on Kojiki writings.